-The Consortium Library Prize lauds an exemplary undergraduate research project from any discipline which demonstrates evidence of significant scholarly investigation and utilization of library resources, print as well as electronic.
+The Consortium Library Award for Undergraduate Research lauds an exemplary undergraduate research project from any discipline which demonstrates evidence of significant scholarly investigation and utilization of library resources, print as well as electronic.
 The winning student author will be officially recognized university-wide and will receive a $500 award.

 Eligibility: Applicants must meet the following criteria: